dena-platform/Dena-SDK-Java/src/main/resources/docs/JavaSDK.md

 Method:

-    public static <T> long remove(T denaObject) throws DenaFault
+    public static long remove(Object denaObject) throws DenaFault

 Return Value:
+  Number of deleted objects.

 **Delete Bulk Objects**
-This API remove objects completely from dena storage.
-If the object is successfully delete, the API returns the timestamp of deletion time in milliseconds and number of deleted object count.
+This API remove bulk objects completely from dena storage.
+If the objects is successfully delete, the API returns the timestamp of deletion time in milliseconds and number of deleted object count.

+Method:

+    public static long remove(Collection<?> denaObjects) throws DenaFault

+Return Value:
+  Number of deleted objects.